 Fundamental British values are actively promoted.
 These include democracy, rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.
 Opinions or behaviour by pupils, staff, parents/carers that contradict these values will be challenged.
 Religious and political indoctrination are prohibited in all school activities, including extra-curricular activities.
 Christian values serve to promote understanding and tolerance of all.
+It is our aim that pupils are never given a negative or restrictive view of the role of the opposite sex or of those with other protected characteristics such as race, and that their development enables them to play a confident and informed role in society, with appropriately developed values and the ability to interact with others in a positive way.

 Where political issues are brought to the attention of pupils, we strive to ensure that there is a balanced presentation of opposing views.
 Staff also recognise their responsibility to act professionally, including by not seeking to convince pupils that a particular political position is correct or trying to impose their own views on pupils.
 They also recognise their responsibility not to discriminate or present extreme views without balance on topics such as age, disability, marriage and civil partnership, sex, race, gender, sexual orientation, religion or belief or lack of these, pregnancy and maternity.
+Staff are aware that they must prohibit the promotion of partisan political views.
 Visiting speakers are welcomed, but are vetted and the content of their presentations agreed beforehand and a balance of views is achieved.